βOne second he was next to me, and the next he has vanished!β

 Use a GPS collar tracker

-There is a distressingly powerless feeling that engulfs you when your pet goes missing.
+There is a distressingly powerless feeling that engulfs you when your dog goes missing.
 Those few minutes or hours are agony.
-Enter GPS collar trackers.
-Using pet trackers doesnβt just take a load off of you, but they also ensure your pet remains safe.
-These wearable trackers come armed with location and activity monitoring capabilities that let you keep an eye on your pet at all times through the accompanying app.Β
+But you can avoid such situations by simply using GPS pet trackers.
+These wearable trackers come armed with location and activity monitoring capabilities that let you keep an eye on your pet at all times through the accompanying app.

 And, finally, you can relax.
 Let your dog enjoy their space, discover the world.
 Let them have a pawsome time!
 All those who wander are not lost, remember?